1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 User Svc supports multitenancy: while users are shared globally, tokens, organizations, permits, enrollments, and memberships are isolated by an "app" field.
 This approach allows a single 1Backend instance to securely support multiple web applications.

 > Note: Not all services included with 1Backend may support multitenancy.
-Please refer to the documentation for details.
+Please refer to the documentation for details and look for the tag `multitenant`.

 ## Glossary